Protect Your Paycheck & What You Love About Life

-Enrolling in insurance for the first time, or increasing your existing coverage is quick and easy with the online insurance enrollment form.
-The form is automatically programed to allow you to enroll in the levels for which you qualify, whether you are enrolling for the first time or you are increasing your current coverage.
+Enrolling in insurance for the first time, or increasing your existing coverage is quick and easy with the online insurance application.
+The application is automatically programmed to allow you to enroll in the levels for which you qualify, whether you are enrolling for the first time or you are increasing your current coverage.
 Please note the following:

 For new employees on the job less than 240 days

-If you are a new employee (on the job less than 240 days) in the PS&T (Professional, Scientific & Technical) unit, you may enroll with no medical questions asked1 up to the $400 weekly benefit level.
-If we do not receive your insurance application(s) within 240 days of your date of hire with the PS&T Unit, you can still enroll in the insurances, but you will need to also complete a Medical Questionnaire/Evidence of Insurability form.
+If you are a new employee (on the job less than 240 days) in the PS&T (Professional, Scientific & Technical) unit, you may enroll with no medical questions asked¹.
+If we do not receive your insurance application(s) within 240 days of your date of hire with the PS&T unit, you can still enroll in the insurances, but you will need to also complete a Medical Questionnaire/Evidence of Insurability form.

-If on the job more than 240 days, you must complete the short-term disability form as well as an Evidence of Insurability form along with your insurance application.
+If on the job more than 240 days, you may enroll or increase coverage in an existing insurance, but you must complete an Evidence of Insurability form along with your insurance application.

 You must join PEF before you can enroll in any one or more insurances.

-Begin your enrollment or increase your existing coverage
+Begin your enrollment, increase, or decrease your existing coverage

 - To access the online insurance application, make sure you are signed into the website with your MIN.
 If you are not signed in, you will not see the insurance application button below, that provides access to the online form.

 - You will not be able to successfully submit your insurance application until all required fields (indicated by a red asterisk *) are completed.

 When an Evidence of Insurability Form (EOI) is Needed

-3. If a PEF MBP representative requests that you complete an EOI form
+- If a PEF MBP representative requests that you complete an EOI form.

 Footnotes, Additional Details & Disclaimers¹If you decline coverage during your initial eligibility period and want to elect coverage or increase coverage at a later date, you are required to complete and submit an Evidence of Insurability application, which must be approved by Sun Life prior to coverage taking effect.
 For additional information, contact the PEF Membership Benefits Program.